 For further information on each of those rights, including the circumstances in which they apply, see for example the Guidance from the UK Information Commissioner's Office (ICO) on individuals’ rights under the General Data Protection Regulation.
 If you would like to exercise any of those rights, please:

-- let us have proof of your identity and address
+let us have proof of your identity and address; and

 11. Direct marketing and your privacy